FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 if…else command
 ++++++++++++++++

-Click the "if...else" button to enter the if...else command editing interface
+Click the "if...else" button to enter the if...else command editing interface.

 This command contains the following buttons: